 Below, potential grants are offered by the NIH and other institutions related to cardiovascular research.

-Funding: Case-by-case basis for up to three years
+Funding: Case-by-case basis for up to four years

 Funding: up to $3.7 million, four-year period